-This guide has been developed to provide information and guidance on how to conduct radio talkshows on Reduction of Emissions from Deforestation and forest Degradation (REDD+) in Uganda.
-The '+' in REDD signifies additional initiatives to be undertaken in order to conserve forests, sustainably manage forests; and enhance forest carbon stocks.
+This guide has been developed to provide information and guidance on how to conduct radio talk-shows on Reduction of Emissions from Deforestation and forest Degradation (REDD+), and the role of conservation, sustainable management of forests, and enhancement of forest carbon stocks in Uganda.

 REDD+ is an international framework designed to reduce deforestation and forest degradation in developing countries and to reduce global emissions resulting from the same, through creating a financial value and incentive based mechanism for the protection of carbon stored in forests.
-Uganda is one of the countries to implement REDD+ actvities, with funding from development partners that include the FCPF through World Bank, UN-REDD and the Austrian Development Cooporation.
+Uganda is one of the countries to implement REDD+ actvities, with funding from development partners that include the FCPF through World Bank, UN-REDD and the Austrian Development Corporation.
+The '+' in REDD signifies additional initiatives to be undertaken in order to conserve forests, sustainably manage forests; and enhance forest carbon stocks.

-During the preparation of the REDD Preparedness Proposal (R-PP), a Consultation and Participation (C&P) plan was developed.
+During the preparation of the REDD+ Preparedness Proposal (R-PP), a Consultation and Participation (C&P) plan was developed.
 Embedded in the C&P was a communication action plan that detailed the need for information, education, communication and awareness about REDD+ amongst the different stakeholders.
 One of the proposals therein is to rollout radio programs to popularize REDD+ ahead of consultations leading to the development of the National REDD+ Strategy.
-The choice for radio was largely based on presence and coverage across the country (with availability of FM Radio stations in almost every district).
+The choice for radio was largely based on presence and coverage across the country (with availability of FM Radio stations almost in every district).